How to configure and use Live Unit Testing

 Start, pause, and stop

 To enable Live Unit Testing, select Test > Live Unit Testing > Start from the top-level Visual Studio menu.
-When Live Unit Testing is enabled, the options available on the Live Unit Testing menu change from a single item, Start, to Pause, Stop, and Reset Clean:
+When Live Unit Testing is enabled, the options available on the Live Unit Testing menu change from a single item, Start, to Pause and Stop:

 Pause temporarily suspends Live Unit Testing.

 When Live Unit Testing is paused, coverage visualization does not appear in the editor, but all the data that was collected is preserved.
 To resume Live Unit Testing, select Continue from the Live Unit Testing menu.
 Live Unit Testing does the necessary work to catch up with all the edits that have been made while it was paused and updates the glyphs appropriately.

 Stop completely stops Live Unit Testing.
 Live Unit Testing discards all data that it has collected.

 View coverage visualization

 After it's enabled, Live Unit Testing updates each line of code in the Visual Studio editor to show you whether the code you're writing is covered by unit tests and whether the tests that cover it are passing.
 The following image shows lines of code with both passing and failing tests, as well as lines of code that are not covered by tests.
 Lines decorated with a green "✓" are covered only by passing tests, lines decorated with a red "x" are covered by one or more failing tests, and lines decorated by a blue "➖" are not covered by any test.